viane/microsoft-computer-vision/README.md

     "Ocp-Apim-Subscription-Key": "A_Key",
     "content-type": "application/json",
     "url": "image_url",
-    "language": "en", // Can be either one of the following
+    "language": "en", // Can be one of the following
                       // unk (AutoDetect)
                       // zh-Hans (ChineseSimplified)
                       // zh-Hant (ChineseTraditional)